-Fatigue Life: The number of total full cycles of applied force which may be applied before the measurement uncertainty will be altered beyond specified limits.
+Fatigue Life: The number of total full cycles of force that can be applied to and removed from a measuring device before the measurement uncertainty of further readings will be altered beyond specified limits.

 Feedback Amplifiers: Electronic devices used to amplify the output of a transducer employed in a feedback control system.
-The transducer measures the output of a process and then converts it into an electrical signal.
-The electrical signal, if weak, is amplified by a feedback amplifier and compared with the reference input or set point.
-Feedback amplifiers are instrumentation amplifiers.
+The transducer measures the output of a process and converts it to an electrical signal.
+If this electrical signal is weak, the feedback amplifier boosts the signal and compares it with the reference input signal or set point.
+Feedback amplifiers are of the class of this device known as instrumentation amplifiers.

-Field Calibration Methods: Methods used to determine the repeatability of the measurement process.
-These methods are very important in process application, where repeatability is far more critical to the control system than the absolute accuracy of measurements.
+Field Calibration Methods: Methods used to determine the repeatability of a measurement process.
+These methods are very important in process applications, where repeatability is more critical to the control system than the absolute accuracy of measurements.

-Flexural Bond Strength: The flexural strength of a bonded material.
-It depicts the maximum amount of stress experienced by the bonded material at its moment of yield or fracture.
+Flexural Bond Strength: The flexural strength of a bonded material, or equivalently the maximum amount of stress experienced by the bonded material at its moment of yield or fracture.

 Foil Strain Gauge: A type of strain gauge that consists of a metal foil pattern mounted on an insulating backing or carrier.
 It is constructed by bonding a sheet of thin rolled metal foil on a backing sheet.
 The patterns on the gauge are produced by photo-etching.

 Force Measurement Methods: Techniques and principles employed in the design of force measurement instruments.
 Some of the commonly employed methods are lever-balance methods, force-balance methods, pressure measurement, acceleration measurement and the use of elastic elements.
-See Force and Weight Measurement Resources You Can Refer To.
+See Force and Weight Measurement Resources.

-Force Transducer: The device that transforms an applied force into an equivalent electrical output signal.
+Force Transducer: A sensor device that detects an external applied force and transforms it into an equivalent output.

-Formal Calibration: The calibration process that is normally performed by approved laboratories, where the instrumentation used is periodically calibrated and traceable to primary standards; the operators are well trained in calibration techniques, the temperature is controlled, and atmospheric pressure and humidity are accurately measured.
+Formal Calibration: The calibration process that is customarily performed by approved laboratories.
+The instrumentation used is periodically calibrated and traceable to primary standards; the operators are well trained in calibration techniques, the temperature is controlled, and atmospheric pressure and humidity are accurately measured.

-Frequency Response: The highest sinusoidal frequency component of an applied force that the force measurement instrument can measure to a specified satisfactory accuracy.
+Frequency Response: The highest sinusoidal frequency component of an applied force that the force measurement instrument can satisfactorily measure to a specified accuracy.

 Full-Bridge Strain Gauge Load Cell: A strain gauge load cell that has four strain gauges fixed into the four arms of a Wheatstone bridge circuit.
-The strain gauges are arranged such that the two responding to either compression or tensile forces are on adjacent arms.
+In Figure 4, the strain gauges are arranged such that the two responding to either compression or tensile forces are on adjacent arms.

-Gauge Factor: The ratio of the fractional change in resistance to the fractional change in length.
-It is a very useful parameter for comparing the quality of strain gauge transducers.
+Gauge Factor: The ratio of the fractional change in resistance to the fractional change in length of a strain gauge when subjected to a load.
+It is very useful for comparing the quality of strain gauge transducers.

 Hooke’s Law: A law of physics that states that the force (F) needed to extend or compress a spring by some distance is proportional to that distance.
-This principle is applied in designing mechanical sensors that measure forces by transforming the force into the deformation of an elastic medium.
-Mathematically, the law is expressed as F = k x, where k is a constant associated with the material and construction of the spring and x is the distance of extension or compression.
+This principle is fundamental to the design of mechanical sensors that measure force through the deformation of an elastic medium.
+Mathematically, the law is expressed as F = kx, where k is a constant associated with the material and construction of the spring and x is the distance of extension or compression.

-Hydraulic Fluid: The medium by which the pressure generated by the applied load is transmitted to the pressure gauge.
-The fluid is housed in the confined space in a hydraulic pressure transducer.
+Hydraulic Fluid: The medium by which pressure generated by an applied load is transmitted from a diaphragm to a pressure gauge.
+The fluid is housed in the confined space of a hydraulic pressure transducer.

-Hydraulic Load Cell: A type of mechanical, force-balance load cell device that measures pressure or load by using a piston-cylinder arrangement.
-This arrangement uses a fluid housed in a confined space in the body of the cylinder to transmit pressure to a pressure gauge through a connecting tube.
-The pressure output on the gauge then shows the equivalent size of the applied load.
-The pressure output can also be a pressure transducer instead of a gauge.
+Hydraulic Load Cell: A type of mechanical, force-balance load cell device that measures pressure or load on its loading platform through a piston-cylinder arrangement.
+A hydraulic fluid housed in a confined space in the body of this cylinder transmits the created pressure through a connecting tube to a pressure gauge.
+This pressure on the gauge is converted to a reading of the magnitude of the applied load.
+Alternatively, the pressure output can be converted to an electrical signal by a pressure transducer.

-Hysteresis: The difference of output readings between the increasing and decreasing forces at any given force.
+Hysteresis: The difference of output readings between the increasing and decreasing forces for a given applied force.
 That is, it is the difference between the readings of a load cell transducer as the load is increased (from zero-load to its rated capacity) and the readings as the load is decreased (from rated capacity to zero-load).

 IAQG: The acronym for the International Aerospace Quality Group.
 It is an organization that focuses on the continuous improvement of the processes within the supply chain to deliver consistently high-quality products.
 A part of its objectives is to establish common quality standards and requirements.
 These standards apply to various force measurement instruments.